 In the Spring & Summer, especially for supper, I tend to keep things lighter.
 More oil tossed, with just a few key ingredients.
 Simple, but filling, and something the whole family can agree on.

 This Simple Sausage & Parmesan Pasta Skillet checks all those boxes.
 For such a quick and easy dish, with only a few ingredients, our friends are always pleasantly surprised with how much flavor is in each & every bite.

-I mean, it only has 7 ingredients + a drizzle of olive oil and some seasonings you’re guaranteed to always have on hand.
+So simple, it’s probably a bit shocking to some.
+I mean, it only has 7 ingredients + a drizzle of olive oil & some seasonings you’re guaranteed to always have on hand.

 The title doesn’t lie when it says it’s ‘simple’.
 Don’t let the simplicity deceive you though, or you’ll miss out on something truly special.

 How To Make This Sausage & Parmesan Pasta Skillet, Step By Step:

 - A pound of ground Italian sausage is cooked with some minced garlic, before being drained and returned to the skillet.

 - White wine is stirred in and simmered until cooked off.